911 recordings show panic, disbelief when Florida condo fell

 MIAMI BEACH, Fla.
 (AP) — Recordings of 911 calls after an oceanfront Florida condominium building collapsed in the middle of the night show disbelief, panic and confusion as people tried to comprehend the disaster.

 “Oh my God!
-The whole building collapsed!” said one caller told a dispatcher at the Miami-Dade Police Department, which released the recordings Wednesday from the June 24 collapse of Champlain Towers South in Surfside.
+The whole building collapsed!” one caller said to a dispatcher at the Miami-Dade Police Department, which released the recordings Wednesday from the June 24 collapse of Champlain Towers South.
 The names of the callers were not released.

 “We’ve gotta get out.
 Hurry up, hurry up.
 There’s a big explosion,” a second caller said.
 “There’s a lot of smoke.
 I can’t see anything.
 We gotta go.
 I can’t see nothing but smoke.”

-At least 96 people died in the collapse, and a handful of others are still missing.
-A cause has not yet been pinpointed, although there were several previous warnings of major structural damage at the 40-year-old building.
+At least 97 people died in the collapse, and a handful of others are still missing.
+A cause has not yet been pinpointed, although there were several previous warnings of major structural damage at the 40-year-old building in Surfside.

 One 911 caller, a woman, said she saw what appeared to be a large depression near the swimming pool, which had concrete problems that investigators are looking into as they try to identify a cause.